 For a slower adventure and using canoes, then you must check out Inish Adventures.
 Crossing between Donegal and Derry, this idyllic canoeing experience along the River Foyle is incredible.
-Read all about our slow adventure with them here.

 There is an abundance of sailing schools and clubs dotted around the coast and lakes of Donegal.
 And we get the appeal, with a coastline that incredible, you’re going to want to enjoy it from the water.
 The Rathmullan Sailing and Watersports School is a not-for-profit community-based initiative and an Irish Sailing Association (ISA) accredited Training Centre.
 They are based on Lough Swilly, a sheltered finger of water between Inishowen and Fanad.
 The perks of setting up camp on a lake are that it’s small enough for beginners to feel comfortable getting on the water, and big enough for the more advanced to explore and test their skills.
 In Gweedore, Selkie Sailing offers three-hour taster lessons for €35.

 There is a fair whack of islands off the coast of Donegal.
 Most are uninhabited and most make for great rock climbing, bird watching or just for generally wandering in.
 Cruit Island, Gola Island and Owey Island are some of our favourites.